victorliu-sq/PaperWriting/FlashSMP.md

 # Issues with GPU

-Implementing the massively parallel Gale-Shapley (GS) algorithm on a GPU presents significant challenges, largely due to the unique architecture and operational characteristics of GPUs.
+Implementing the massively parallel Gale-Shapley (GS) algorithm on a GPU efficiently presents significant challenges due to the unique architecture characteristics of GPUs.

 GPUs excel at handling highly parallel, data-parallel tasks with regular memory access patterns, providing high bandwidth for large-scale computations.
-This high bandwidth allows many threads to access memory simultaneously, which is advantageous for many parallel algorithms.
+This allows many threads to access memory simultaneously, which is advantageous for many parallel algorithms.

-However, GPUs typically have higher latency than CPUs when. it comes to certain operations, particularly those involving synchronization and memory access .
+However, the massively-multithreaded GPU architecture typically has higher latency than CPUs when it comes to memory access operations.
+This higher latency is due to the difference in memory hierarchy between GPUs and CPUs.

-These challenges about memory access and synchronization exacerbate the issues inherent in parallelizing the GS algorithm, making efficient implementation difficult.

-## Data dependent

-First,the GS algorithm involves irregular and dynamic access patterns during its iterative proposal and acceptance processes.
-The memory access problem becomes more pronounced on a GPU.
-Unlike CPUs, which have multiple levels of memory hierarchy (e.g., L1, L2, and L3 caches), GPUs typically have fewer levels of memory hierarchy.
-This limitation results in higher latency when accessing global memory.
-Since the GS algorithm involves frequent reads and writes to preference lists and rank matrices during proposals, the reduced memory hierarchy of GPUs can lead to significant delays.
-Each memory access incurs higher latency, slowing down the overall performance and negating some of the parallel execution benefits.
+CPUs have multiple levels of memory hierarchy, including L1, L2, and L3 caches, as well as system RAM and sometimes additional layers like L4 caches in high-end processors.
+These multiple levels provide progressively larger storage with increasing latency, helping to mitigate delays by offering fast access to frequently used data.

+In contrast, GPUs typically have a simpler memory hierarchy.
+They include on-chip shared memory (often referred to as L1 cache), which is very fast but limited in size, L2 cache that is larger but slower, and global memory (GDDR or HBM), which offers high bandwidth but comes with significantly higher latency

-Second, the GS algorithm involves a series of proposals and rejections that are inherently sequential.
-Each man proposes to a woman, who then tentatively accepts, or rejects based on her current best offer.
-This process depends on the outcome of previous steps, making it difficult to execute multiple proposals simultaneously without conflicts.
+Moreover, the GS algorithm involves a series of proposals and rejections that are inherently sequential for certain workloads.
+As illustrated in Figure 5, after the initial round of proposals, it is possible that only one individual remains free and ready to make another proposal.

-After the first round of proposals  in which al the members of the favored sex may propose, it may happen that only one free person who is ready to make a further proposal.
-An example instance of this kind is presented in detail in [119].

-In that case, parallism is not useful at all to speedup this serial execution process and any synchronization method will be useless and block the efficiency of algorithm.
+In such scenarios, each proposal depends on the outcomes of previous steps, leaving no opportunity for parallelism.
+This makes GPUs ineffective for accelerating this serial process and can even reduce the algorithm's efficiency.

+To illustrate this, Figure 6 presents a performance comparison between the parallel GS algorithm on a GPU and the sequential GS algorithm on a CPU, using an SMP instance of size 10,000 with a preference list pattern similar to that in Figure 5.
+The results clearly show that the GPU's performance is inferior to the CPU's performance, highlighting the inefficiency of using GPUs for the GS algorithm under these conditions.